-Check-in at your budget accommodation in Auckland and start exploring the city centre attractions, like the Sky Tower (more info on Viator, Tripadvisor, Klook and KKday), the Auckland Museum (on Viator, Tripadvisor and Klook) or the bushwalks in the Auckland Domain.
+Check-in at your budget accommodation in Auckland and start exploring the city centre attractions, like the Sky Tower (more info on Viator and Klook), the Auckland Museum (on Viator and Klook) or the bushwalks in the Auckland Domain.
 It’s best to keep active while it’s still daylight in order to overcome jet lag quickly.
 Check out more tips in 10 Simple Ways to Get Over Jet Lag.

 Budget Accommodation in Auckland